 Ikea's latex mattresses are among the few latex models to garner a significant number of positive reviews, which makes them an appealing option for those who like the feel or environmentally friendly nature of latex.
-Users find them comfortable, and many say prices are good, compared with those from competing brands.
-The line carries a generous 25-year warranty against manufacturer defects, although the mattresses tend not to last this long, due to normal wear and tear.
+Users find them comfortable, and most agree that prices are good, compared with those from competing brands.
+The line carries a long 25-year warranty against manufacturer defects, although the mattresses tend not to last this long, due to normal wear and tear.

 A comfortable choice.
 Ikea's latex mattress line earns an overall satisfaction rating of 80 percent on SleepLikeTheDead.com, based on its analysis of user feedback.
 According to this website, owners find them comfortable, virtually silent and reasonably easy to move on, which can make them good choices for lovemaking.
-In addition, 77 percent of owners responding to a survey by Choice magazine say their Ikea purchase (of a model called Sultan) has improved their sleep.
-Nevertheless, some owners find that latex models trap body heat, which can make the mattress uncomfortably warm; and some -- particularly those who sleep on their side -- find latex too firm.
+Nevertheless, some owners find that latex models trap body heat, which can make the mattress uncomfortably warm; and some find Ikea mattresses too thin and firm overall.